kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 This will generate a new repository on your personal account (or the one of your choosing).
-This is the repository you will use to work on the pipeline and prepare pull requests to the parent repository, and it contains the following files and sub-directories:
+This is the repository you will use to work on the pipeline and prepare pull requests to the upstream repository, and it contains the following files and sub-directories:

 ``.github/workflows/build.yml``
   Sub-directory that contains instructions for GitHub Action workflows.